gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 These tests run gem5 simulations and verify the output of the simulation.
 The tests are written in Python and use the "testlib" framework to run the simulations and verify the output.

-The tests are run using the `./main.py` command in the "test" directory of the gem5 repository.
+The tests are run using the `./main.py` command in the `test` directory of the gem5 repository.

 It's useful to just focus on a subdirectory of tests when running tests: